The Space Shuttle: 10. Return to flight

 how everything was woven together,

-But did it ever achieve what it set out to do?
+the space shuttle was truly amazing but did it ever achieve what it set out to do

 That never happened.